 Pick a Theme.

 And stick with it to avoid seasonal chaos!
 When doing a display in the store, we think about “who is the customer?” and create a display based on lifestyles.
+When decorating a store, it can be difficult to find a healthy budget to buy new decorations every year.
+However, there is now the option for stores to hire Christmas decorations.
+This seems to be one of the best ways for stores to decorate, especially since most stores don’t have a lot of storage space to hold decorations.
+Perhaps stores should consider getting a Christmas tree from a company like phs Greenleaf, for example.
+A lot of businesses seem to hire from there as phs Greenleaf have a spectacular range of Christmas trees for your premises, available for hire over the holiday season.
+Every store needs a Christmas tree, so it’s important to try and find one to use in your holiday display.
 Planning a party?
 Think about your guests.
 Who are you inviting?
 Is it just for family and friends?
 Or is it a party for a cause with a lot of coworkers or business associates?
 Pick a theme that connects to the guests or cause.

 Pro tip: Picking a theme doesn’t mean you have to buy all new things!
 Look at what you already own and work from there.
 If you have bird-shaped napkin holders, you’re halfway to a wintry woodland theme (just add some tree cuttings!).
 Repurposing is your friend.